Youth Forest Stewards (YFS)

 Student Expectations

-• Must be 14-18 years old
+• Must be 14-18 years old (not quite there yet?
+Email Maddie for possible exceptions!)

 • Dress appropriately for each project and bring an adequate amount of water and food for the day

-• A positive attitude and engagement in each project – this is a program for students who already have an interest in forest stewardship
+• A positive attitude and engagement in each project

-• Attend at least 5 of the project dates (listed below) in order to graduate the program – if a day is missed, the participant can work with instructors to make up that date. *SEPTEMBER PROJECT IS REQUIRED*
+• Attend at least 5 of the project dates (listed below) in order to graduate the program – if a day is missed, the participant can work with instructors to make up that date.

-2023 Project Dates
+2024 Project Dates

 “I’ve learned quite a bit about how they put the trails together.
 How they build the fences, how they put the turnpikes together, and also how to use a couple tools that I’ve never used before.
 I think it’s been very valuable.
 I’ve learned a lot of different things, I’ve got to meet a lot of different people, and I got to be outside which is really fun.”